Short on time? Then the key things to know are:

 Sweating, hot flushes, feeling hot or feeling cold… whilst it may be uncomfortable, temperature changes are a completely normal part of pregnancy.

-Here we share our top tips for coping with hot flushes and night sweats pre and after giving birth.
+Here we share our top tips for coping with hot flushes and night sweats before and after giving birth.

 Are hot sweats normal during pregnancy?